John G. Cooper

-John Gordon Cooper (April 27, 1872 – January 7, 1955) was an Anglo-American politician who served as a U.S. Representative from Ohio.
+John Gordon Cooper (April 27, 1872 – January 7, 1955) was an Anglo-American railroad worker and politician who served 11 terms as a U.S. Representative from Ohio from 1915 to 1937.

 Early years

 According to his birth certificate, Cooper was born in Smallthorne, Staffordshire, England.
 Cooper emigrated from England to the United States in 1881 with his mother, grandmother and brothers, as his father had emigrated in 1880.
 The family settled in Youngstown, Ohio, where he attended the public schools and began work in local steel mills in 1885.

+Railroads

 He entered the service of the Pennsylvania Railroad Company in 1896, where he was employed as a locomotive fireman between 1896 and 1900, and as an engineer from 1900 and 1915.

 Political career

 Cooper served as member of the Republican county committee in 1906.
 In 1910, he was a delegate to the Republican State convention, and he served as a member of the State house of representatives from 1910 to 1912.